Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 ## Conclusions

 My deobfuscator isn't perfect.
 I didn't really care about performance(I see the 1000 performance issues but I will get to that at a later point).
 Performance aside, I'm happy with the result.
-So far I haven't been able to find any cases where I optimized out a valid instruction.
+So far, I haven't been able to find any cases where I optimized out a valid instruction.
 Any suggestions/criticisms are welcome!